RESIP.NET

 Q: How is rotating proxy bandwidth calculated?
 A: Rotating proxies bill based on actual data transferred, including all request and response data.
 A typical web page is 200KB-2MB, an image 50KB-500KB.
 Loading video or streaming content consumes bandwidth rapidly — such scenarios are better suited to static proxies with unmetered bandwidth.

 Q: Can I use both static and rotating proxies simultaneously?
 A: Absolutely, and this is what many professional teams do.
-A typical hybrid setup: RESIP static IPs for store operations, social media management, and ad placement (stable IP scenarios); rotating proxies for competitor monitoring, price scraping, and SEO analysis (data collection scenarios).
+A typical hybrid setup: RESIP static IPs for store operations, social media management, and ad placement (stable IP scenarios); rotating proxies for competitor monitoring, price collection, and SEO analysis (data collection scenarios).
 The two complement each other perfectly.

 Ready to Get Started?